Claire Saffitz: Departure and continued career (2020–present)

 On June 8, 2020, Adam Rapoport resigned as editor-in-chief of Bon Appétit after a photo of him in brownface resurfaced online and sparked widespread criticism.
 The company as a whole also received criticism after food editor Sohla El-Waylly accused the magazine and Condé Nast Entertainment, which produces the videos on the Bon Appétit YouTube channel, of discriminating against employees of color, claiming they were subject to lesser pay than their non-minority counterparts.
 Amidst these circumstances, Saffitz announced she had not been under contract with the company since May 2020 and that she would be reevaluating her relationship with Bon Appétit.
 In October 2020, she formally announced she would not be renewing her contract.

 Saffitz's debut cookbook, Dessert Person: Recipes and Guidance for Baking with Confidence, was published by Clarkson Potter, an imprint of Penguin Random House, on October 20, 2020.
 The book became a New York Times Best Seller, debuting at No. 2 on the "Advice, How-To & Miscellaneous" list for the week of November 8, 2020.
 In June 2021, the Dessert Person cookbook was nominated by the International Association of Culinary Professionals as a finalist in the annual IACP Cookbook Awards in the "Baking Sweet & Savory, Confections & Desserts" category and a nominee for the IACP Julia Child First Book Award, winning the latter in October 2021.

 In December 2020, Saffitz launched her own YouTube channel, beginning with a focus on demonstrating recipes from her book, Dessert Person.
 The channel is produced by Vincent Cross, formerly of Bon Appétit, who also worked on the Binging with Babish YouTube channel.

 In January 2021, Saffitz started contributing to NYT Cooking, including being featured on their YouTube channel.
 In May 2021, Saffitz made another appearance on The Tonight Show.

-In April 2022, social media influencer Emma Chamberlain appeared on Saffitz's channel.

 Claire's second cookbook, titled What's for Dessert: Simple Recipes for Dessert People was released on November 8, 2022.
 It also became a New York Times Best Seller.

+In April 2024, Claire launched a new series on her YouTube channel titled Claire Recreates, which serves as a conceptual successor to Gourmet Makes.

 Personal life

-Saffitz lives with her husband, fellow chef Harris Mayer-Selinger, in the Upper West Side neighborhood of New York City.
-The couple also own a cabin in upstate New York, which they purchased in late 2020.
+As of March 2020, Saffitz lived with her husband, Cornell Hotel School alum and fellow chef Harris Mayer-Selinger, on the Upper West Side of Manhattan in New York City.
+The couple also own a home in upstate New York, which they purchased in late 2020.
+In December 2024, she announced that she was pregnant with their first child together.